Skip to main content

 This feature is available from the Pro plan and above.

-Use this app to sync your Contentstack data with Lokalise in just a couple of clicks.
+Use this app to sync your Contentstack data with Lokalise in just a couple of clicks, making localization a breeze.

 Setting up